Eat Waffles and Fish Pudding at the Calvary Waffle Shop

 Calvary Episcopal Church's Waffle Shop and Lenten Preaching Series is actually more than a tradition, it's an institution.
 Since 1928, the Calvary Episcopal Church in downtown Memphis has sold lunch in their basement on weekdays from Ash Wednesday to Easter Sunday.

 Many of the recipes (and some of the people in the entirely volunteer-run kitchen) have been the same for years.
-The Memphis Lent waffle shop opens for 2025 on March 6.
+The Memphis Lent waffle shop is open now through March 27th.

 - The Waffle Shop is at the church, 102 N. Second Street